soedinglab/MMseqs/README.md

         M = (4*N*L + 8*a^k) byte

-For a database containing N sequences with an average length L, the memory consumption of the index lists is (4*N*L) byte.
+For a database containing N sequences with an average length L, the memory consumption of the index lists is `(4*N*L) byte`.
 Note that the memory consumption grows linearly with the size of the sequence database.
 In addition, the index table stores the pointer array and two auxiliary arrays with the memory consumption where a is the size of the amino acid alphabet (usually 21 including the unknown amino acid X) and k is the k-mer size.

 ## Installation